CIF Parser¶

 Disulfide bonds¶

-write a little script that inspects annotation in the _struct_conn category.
+write a little script that inspects _struct_conn

 , a little

-utility that is documented in a separate section.
+utility documented in a separate section.

 $ gemmi grep --delimiter=' ' _struct_conn.conn_type_id \